 A good multi-purpose compost is sufficient to see many plants thrive in containers, but they will begin to fade unless you feed them regularly.
 Either apply a slow-release plant food to the surface of the compost each year, or apply liquid fertiliser regularly through the growing season.

 If you're growing shrubs and perennials, a loam-based compost is probably best.
 The heavier soil offers better stability for taller plants, and retains water well.
 Acid loving plants like blueberries and camellias will benefit from an ericaceous compost, watered with rainwater, rather than tap water.

-To prevent excess moisture loss, consider mixing water retention granules into the compost before you plant your containers, and once plants are established, you may wish to apply a top dressing of gravel, stones or wood chips to the soil surface to stop moisture evaporating so quickly.
+To prevent excess moisture loss, consider mixing Slow Release Fertiliser & Water Storing Gel Crystals into the compost before you plant your containers, and once plants are established, you may wish to apply a top dressing of gravel, stones or wood chips to the soil surface to stop moisture evaporating so quickly.

 Containers are so versatile, offering the chance to grow anything from bedding plants to shrubs, fruits, vegetables and even small trees.
 Planting a good mix of upright plants, with trailing plants close to the edges makes for a riot of colour which cascades from the pot.